jlsam/assets/README.md

 This repository have a bunch of Polis files for creating a nice branding for Polis.

+## For translations

+For translation bounty you can submit a Pull Request with the new images on img/banners/bitcointalk changin the language (img/banners/bitcointalk-eng) for example.
+The file to translate is on: img/banners/bitcointalk/banners.sketch The font used is "Augustus"

 ## Polis Core Logos

 ### Coin Logos